-- 13. Fund invested in safe, highly liquid securities. - 14.
+- 12. Financial institution that invests in securities, using money pooled from investors (who become part owners of the fund). - 13.
+Fund invested in safe, highly liquid securities. - 14.
 Fund set up to collect contributions from participating companies for the purpose of providing its members with retirement income. - 15.
 Personal retirement account set up by an individual to save money tax free until retirement. - 16.
-Government agency that regulates banks and insures deposits in its member banks up to \$100,000.
+Government agency that regulates banks and insures deposits in its member banks up to \$250,000.

-Supervision, and credit unions by the National Credit Union Administration.
+To decrease the likelihood of failure, various government agencies conduct periodic examinations to ensure that institutions are in compliance with regulations.
+Commercial banks are regulated by the FDIC, savings banks by the Office of Thrift Supervision, and credit unions by the National Credit Union Administration.
 As we'll see later in the chapter, the Federal Reserve System also has a strong influence on the banking industry.